yogdogz/apollo/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: How to use
 permalink: /about
-comments: true
+comments: false
 ---

 <div class="row justify-content-between">